danterolle/tilf/README.md

 # Tilf — Pixel Art Editor

 Tilf (Tiny Elf) is a simple yet powerful pixel art editor built with PySide6.
-It’s designed for creating sprites, icons, and small 2D assets with essential tools, live preview, undo/redo, and export options.
+It’s designed for creating sprites, icons, and small 2D assets with essential drawing tools, live preview, undo/redo, export options and much more.
+Check [features](#features).

 ![Tilf](./assets/icon.ico "Tilf")

-There are several Pixel Art Editors that do the same things and even much more, but many require an account registration or the insertion of an e-mail or have a certain business model.
+There are several Pixel Art Editors that do the same things and even much more (animations, etc...), but many require an account registration or the insertion of an e-mail or have a certain business model.

 I'm _not_ interested in all that, my goal is to be able to create sprites freely, with (almost) zero dependencies,